eike-heimpel/llm-privacy-layer/README.md

 - `POST /api/outlet`: Processes model responses and deanonymizes placeholders
 - `GET /health`: Health check endpoint

+## Performance

+The service is designed for minimal latency:
+- Typical anonymization processing time: ~0.2 seconds for complex prompts
+- Typical deanonymization processing time: <0.001 seconds

+## Configuration

+### Environment Variables

+- `LOG_LEVEL`: Set logging level (default: INFO)
+- `REMOTE_HOST`: For deployment script, the remote server hostname
+- `REMOTE_USER`: For deployment script, the remote server username
+- `REMOTE_DIR`: For deployment script, the remote directory path

+### Code Configuration

+The following settings can be adjusted in the code:

+- **Confidence Threshold**: Currently set to 0.75 (in `anonymizer.py`).
+Higher values (e.g., 0.9) reduce false positives but may miss some PII.
+Lower values (e.g., 0.5) catch more potential PII but increase false positives.
+- **Entity Types**: The specific types of PII to detect and anonymize can be modified in the `operators` dictionary.
+- **Skip Terms**: Common terms that should never be treated as PII.

 ## Deployment

 For deployment to a home server, a convenience script is included: